What's the "Best" Car Seat?

 All have a handle to carry the baby and a base that stays in the car.
 They are ONLY used rear-facing (RF).
 Most fit babies who are between 29–32 inches tall and 4-30 pounds or more.
 Check seat labels for specifics.
 The 5-point harness spreads crash forces, holds the baby down into the seat shell and prevents ejection.
 Look for a model with an up-front harness adjustment system.
 Up front adjusters make it easier to loosen and tighten the harness each time you take the baby in and out of the seat.

-Two shoulder straps, two hip straps, one crotch strap.
+Two shoulder straps,

 Advantages: a carrying handle, portable, can be used to rock the baby, attaches to strollers and lifts off a base that stays in the car.